overflocat/fast-neural-style-keras/README.md

 ## Performance

 It takes about 8 hours to train a network on a Nvidia K80 GPU.
 After training, predicting will be really fast and only use less than one second.

-## Something important

-The height and width of the input image must be divisible by 8.